-The top question I hear from parents and friends is about multiage classrooms.
-This concern is real and ripe out there in the parenting world.
-Multiage classrooms have always made sense to me.
-Teaching and learning isn’t about a specific age, it is about a pace and a stage of development.
+The top question I hear from parents and friends is about multi-age classrooms.
+This concern is genuine and ripe out there in the parenting world.
+Multi-grade classrooms have always made sense to me.
+Teaching and learning aren’t about a specific age, it is about a pace and a stage of development.

-Advantages of Multiage Classrooms
+Advantages of Multi-Age Classrooms

-Leading, whether in guiding a new student or giving a bit of attention to a younger student who may be having a difficult time away from his parents, is a critical experience for a young child.
-These “soft” skills are vital in emotional and social development of the child.
+Leading, whether in guiding a new student or giving a bit of attention to a younger student who may be having a difficult time away from his parents, is a necessary experience for a young child.
+These “soft” skills are vital in the emotional and social development of the child.

-Many parents worry that if their child is the oldest in the classroom then he will not be challenged academically.
+Many parents worry that if their child is the oldest in the multi-grade classroom, he will not be academically challenged.
 In multiage classrooms, teachers engage older children to “give” lessons to younger children.

 Same Teacher, Same Classroom